natato/eShop-v2.01/README.md

 your web server.
 Step 3:Login using the default admin usernam and password.
-The username is admin and the password is password. after you have login you must change the password of the default admin using the setting menu.
+The username is admin and the password is password. after you have login you must change the password of the default admin using the settings menu.
 You can have access to the login page by connecting to http://localhost/eShop/app or www.yourdomainname.com/eshop/app